linux-lock/bpflock/README.md

 #### 3.1.2 Kernel modules protections

 kmodules - implements restrictions to control module load and unload operations on modular kernels.

-kimg will restrict or block access to:
+It will allow to restrict or block access to:

   - Explicit module loading.
   - Loading of unsigned modules.